smellodi/smop/smop.pulse-gen/README.md

 Connection to the odor display device is obligatory.
 The software may suggest a COM port to connect to, but it is user's responsibility to figure out what COM port is the correct one.

+### Smell Inspector

+Users must select the proper COM port.
+Note that it is not necessary to connect to Smell Inspector to proceed to the next step.

 ### IonVision